 We’ve really got a lot of synergy and its provided a lot more clarity for us.
 Especially having direct access to our county department of health and to be able to have very real honest conversations.
 I can’t say enough about Paul’s partnership— because there is the health, there’s the COVID, there’s so many unknowns.
 Then there’s also politics involved in this.
 And I just really appreciate Paul’s willingness to roll up his sleeves to talk with us, work with us, understand the challenges we face and help us problem solve.
 He’s not at all afraid to stand shoulder to shoulder with us in our efforts to plan.
 He’s given us such great access to his people to help us create a plan that helps us accomplish both of our goals.

 The potential to unite community leaders and collaborate to inspire innovation exists all around us.
 Where do opportunities exist for your organization to collaborate within your community?

 Eliminate Internal Silos

 To create successful partnerships with external organizations we recommend first eliminating silos within your own organization.
-Are there open communication channels between departments?
+Do open communication channels exist between departments?
 Are all individuals and departments aligned to strategic goals of the organization?
 Silos within our own organizations can hinder potential external collaboration.